paule965/LuksHeader4Hashcat/README.md

 -aktivates Dead Keyslots

--change the PayloadOffset if it is >4096 sectors

--rebuild the luksheader with a max filesize 4096+1 sectors
+-change the PayloadOffset if it is >4096 sectors and rebuild the luksheader with a max filesize 4096+1 sectors